HUMANE EDUCATION

 Girl Scout and Boy Scout Groups

 We offer fun, interactive, animal-themed programming to help area scout troops earn their awards or badges.
+Our program activities meet the criteria for the Pet’s Badge, Animal Helpers, and Critter Care badges.
 Programming can take place at the shelter or at your meeting location.
 The program may include a visit from a member of our Therapy Dog Team (pending availability).

-We provide offsite educational activities, read-aloud sessions, and dog safety and bite prevention presentations for area preschools.
-Sessions are approximately 45-minutes in length and can be booked pending staff availability.
+We provide offsite educational activities, read-aloud sessions, and dog bite prevention presentations to area schools and organizations.
+Sessions are approximately 45-minutes in length and are booked pending staff availability.

 Please make your reservation at least 6 to 8 weeks in advance (or more) of your program date.